DoctorKhan/The-Social-Game-Book/src/20_part/170_hollow_middle_architecture_isolation.md

-# Chapter 17: The Hollow Middle - How They Isolated Us
+# The Hollow Middle - How They Isolated Us

 My investigation into divide and conquer tactics revealed something deeper: these strategies only work because of a much more fundamental project—the systematic dismantling of the very social structures that once made us immune to manipulation.